-- a) NOTE paper IPHC-2019-IM095-10 which provides a summary of options for setting annual mortality limits. - b) REQUEST any modifications or additions necessary to provide for further consideration of this topic during the 96th Session of the IPHC Annual Meeting (AM096). - c) REQUEST which of these options (one each for scale and distribution) the IPHC Secretariat should use as the basis for the default mortality projection tool for AM096. - d) REQUEST that the IPHC MSE process: - continue to evaluate status quo management related to discard mortality for nondirected fisheries (bycatch) under the current program of work for delivery of full MSE results at AM097 in 2021, noting that this source of mortality is currently modelled as a fixed component of the total (with variability), OR - ii. explicitly consider one or more of the options described here when evaluating management procedures.
+- a) NOTE paper IPHC-2020-AM096-10 which provides a summary of options for setting annual mortality limits. - b) REQUEST that the IPHC MSE process: - continue to evaluate status quo management related to discard mortality for nondirected fisheries (bycatch) under the current program of work for delivery of full MSE results at AM097 in 2021, noting that this source of mortality is currently modelled as a fixed component of the total (with variability), OR - ii. explicitly consider one or more of the options described here when evaluating management procedures.